Skip to content

 • All the time

-Schedules are useful when access should only be allowed at certain times.
-During troubleshooting, always check whether the firewall time, time zone and schedule really match.
+Schedules are helpful if access should only be permitted at certain times.
+When troubleshooting, you always have to check whether the firewall time, time zone and schedule are really correct.

-Practical example: External maintenance access to a server is only allowed during a defined maintenance window.
+Practical example: External maintenance access to a server is only permitted during a defined maintenance window.

 Destination and services

-The Destination and services section defines where traffic may go and which ports or protocols are allowed.
+In the Destination and services area you define where the traffic is allowed and which ports or protocols are allowed.

 Destination zones